There are many methods of Aquarium Overflows that drain water from an overflow box using standpipes.

 Siphons are silent when running and have much more capacity and safety measures than a Durso or vented drain.
 They also produce no bubbles.
 A valve placed under the drain line’s bulkhead is how the siphon is adjusted.

 Any time you run a siphon pipe you must use an secondary emergency pipe.
-You are purposely constricting the flow of the siphon with a valve so the emergency line must be present for a safe system.
+2 pipes must exist separately.
+You are purposely constricting the flow of the drain with a siphon valve, so the emergency line must be present for a safe system.

 A two pipe design, consisting of a valve-controlled siphon drain and an emergency line next to it.
 The siphon pipe has a valve on it — allowing for it to be balanced against the rate of flow from the return pump.
 This creates a consistent resting water level in the overflow.